ruuddejong-altran/python-c-cpp/docs/example_1.md

 The `spam.add` function is *not* the real C function from the library.
-Instead it is a (thin) wrapper around this library function.
+Instead it is a (thin) wrapper around the library function.
 This wrapper function, amongst other things, converts the Python integer objects in the function call to their C counterparts, and converts the C `int` result back into a Python integer object